imixs/imixs-adapters/imixs-adapters-ldap-ejb/README.md

-# imixs-adapters LDAP
+# LDAP Adapter

-The Imixs-Adapters LDAP subproject provides a set of services and plug-ins to be used to lookup user meta data form a LDAP directory.
+This adapter module provides a set of services and plug-ins to be used to lookup user meta data form a LDAP directory.
 The Services and Plug-ins are connected to a LDAP service either directly or by using a JNDI connector (to be configured on the application server).

 The jndi name to connect to an LDAP server is: